 Care that is centered around activities of daily living is a major key to helping combat the most common infections seen in nursing homes.

-“One of the best ways to reduce preventable adverse events is to empower nurse aides in their roles as the first line of defense against infection,” the authors wrote.
+“One of the best ways to reduce preventable adverse events is to empower nurse aides in their roles as the first line of defense against infection,” they explained.

-The downloadable toolkit can be accessed on this CMS page.
+The downloadable toolkit can be accessed on this CMS page (scroll down).